lucianRosuAtc/lucianRosuAtc/README.md

 -->

-Hi, I'm Lucian Rosu, I'm a junior front-end developer based in Exeter, UK.
+Hi, I'm Lucian Rosu, a Front-End Developer based out of Exeter, UK.
 I am a creative and energetic developer who thrives in a collaborative environment.
+I love a challenge and approach problems with a results-driven mindset to create engaging user experiences.
+If anyone is hiring, has contacts, or knows of any positions available, please let me know!

 ### My Goal: